 61,000 SQ.
 FT.
 OF POSSIBILITIES

 Laboratories with state-of-the-art equipment.
 Innovative active learning classrooms.
 Dedicated collaboration spaces for student organizations.
 The Murchie Science Building Expansion is a difference-maker for University of Michigan-Flint students.
-As the demand for STEM professionals continues to grow, the MSB Expansion will provide students with the resources and support they need to succeed in an increasingly competitive job market after graduation.
+As the demand for STEM professionals continues to grow, the MSB Expansion provides students with the resources and support they need to succeed in an increasingly competitive job market after graduation.

 Built for Collaboration

-Students will experience no barriers to meaningful collaboration in the MSB Expansion, both with their peers and their professors.
+Students experience no barriers to meaningful collaboration in the MSB Expansion, both with their peers and their professors.

 Additional collaborative support can be found in the Learning Commons, which houses tutorial staff and student-led supplemental instruction.
 Finally, when not focused solely on coursework, the Club Hub serves as a dedicated space for more than a dozen student organizations associated with STEM programs at UM-Flint.